-When considering the impact of mergers and acquisition and contract novation vs assignment of contract , FAR contract novation law requires the government’s consent to transfer federal contract to the buyer.
+When considering the impact of a merger and acquisition and federal government contract novation vs assignment of contract, FAR contract novation law requires the government’s consent to transfer a federal contract to the buyer.

 One concern that is commonly missed by corporate attorneys attempting to handle federal government contract novations is that when compared to a traditional novated contract, the seller still guarantees performance.

-This is where either the buyer or seller should consider the terms and condition of the buy sell contract before execution.
+This is where either the buyer or seller should consider the terms and conditions of the buy-sell contract before execution.

 EXCEPTIONS TO THE ANTI ASSIGNMENT CLAUSE

-When considering novation or assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Clause in the case of Liberty Ammunition, Inc. v.
+When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Act in the case of Liberty Ammunition, Inc. v.
 United States.
 The exceptions to the Anti Assignment of Contract provision occur when:

 - The government waives the legal assignment requirements and

-- When the assignment of contract occurs by operation of law
+- When the contract assignment occurs by operation of law

 Specifically, if there is a signed novation agreement between the buyer and the seller but no approval from the contracting officer, then the novation is not valid.
 The legal effect of your transfer by novation could be that the seller is now affiliated with the buying company.
 This can be a disastrous result and violation of SBA affiliation rules.